PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 III.
 Handshape change
 =====================

 Make your selections from this section if you are coding a :ref:`handshape_change`.
-This can apply for fingerspellings, compound signs (as in `DESERT <https://asl-lex.org/visualization/?sign=desert>`_), initialized signs (as in `HIGH_SCHOOL <https://asl-lex.org/visualization/?sign=high_school>`_), or any other cases that involve a change in handshape during the production of the sign that cannot be simply described as a simple movement of one joint / set of joints.

 .. note::
     As with the other movement types, a module with this specification cannot be combined with the selections for a :ref:`joint_specific_movement` or a movement with :ref:`perceptual_shape`.
 To code any information about other movements in the sign, add additional movement module(s) with the appropriate movement type(s).
 You can then adjust the timing of each module with respect to the others in the :ref:`x-slot visualization window<sign_summary>`.
 For example, to code the sign `WORKSHOP <https://asl-lex.org/visualization/?sign=workshop>`_, one would need two separate instances of the movement module, one for the circular (perceptual shape) movement of the hands and one for the handshape change from W to S.